Navyakalivarapu/dynamic-weather-dashboard/README.md

 **Air Quality Index (AQI):** View the current AQI level (from Good to Hazardous) with corresponding health advice for the general population and sensitive groups.

-**Interactive Weather Map:** Explore a world map with a weather overlay and get weather data by clicking on any location.
+**Interactive Weather Map:** Search for any location to find it instantly, explore a world map with a weather overlay, and get weather data by clicking anywhere.

 ## Technologies Used
 HTML5